syncfusion-content/wpf-docs/wpf/SfDiagram/Getting-Started.md

 #### DataBinding

-We have provided both ViewModel (Business object) and View (FrameWorkelement) support to visualize our Diagramming elements(Node,Connector,Annotation and Port).
+We have provided ViewModel (Business object) and View (FrameworkElement) support to visualize our Diagramming elements(Node,Connector,Annotation and Port).
 In order to bind the properties of ViewModel to View, need to apply binding style for Diagramming elements in application side.
 Please refer to the [Data-Binding](/wpf/sfdiagram/Data-Binding) to apply binding style.